check-spelling/cassandra/.circleci/readme.md

 and then regenerate `config.yml` with the `generate.sh` script using a `-l`/`-m`/`-h` flag.
 When this flag is used only the `config.yml` will be generated.

-Please note that any previous swapping or edition of the generated files will be overriden by running `generate.sh` with `-a` argument, returning `config.yml` to the default LOWRES.
+Please note that any previous swapping or edition of the generated files will be overridden by running `generate.sh` with `-a` argument, returning `config.yml` to the default LOWRES.
 So if you previously swapped your `config.yml` to MIDRES or HIGHRES you would need to either swap it again or use the `-l`/`-m`/`-h` script flags.